-Astros bats outside Altuve scuffling going into World Series
+Kendrick, Zimmerman among vet first-timers in World Series

-HOUSTON (AP) — Take out pennant-clinching home run hitter Jose Altuve, and the Houston Astros’ bats are really scuffling this postseason.
+Take out pennant-clinching home run hitter Jose Altuve, and Houston’s bats are really scuffling this postseason.

-After leading the majors with a .274 team batting average during the regular season, the Astros hit only .208 in their two American League playoffs series while making it to their second World Series in three seasons.
+After leading the majors with a .274 team batting average during the regular season, the Astros hit only .208 in their two American League playoff series while making it to their second World Series in three seasons.
 That drops nearly 20 points without the AL Championship Series MVP.

 “The playoffs aren’t about statistics.
 It’s about moments,” George Springer, the 2017 World Series MVP, said Monday.
 “It takes only at-bat a day to help your team.
 One at-bat a day can impact a game.”